 Keeping up to date with relevant scientific and technical developments.

-1+ years recent work experience as a Medical Laboratory Technician (MLT)
+8+ months of recent work experience as a Medical Laboratory Technician (MLT)

 State License required in California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee and West Virginia

-MLT certification required through ASCP or AMT
+MLT certification required through ASCP (preferred), AMT, or AAB

 BLS may be required if job includes performing Phlebotomy